Galgo Español

 Characteristics

-With the other sighthounds connects the Galgo Español not only his nature.
-Also his appearance is typical for the breed.
-His elongated body and the deep chest are clear breed-specific signs.
-He has a less pronounced stop and a long, low set tail that is often curved at the end.
-His neck has an oval cross-section and his ears are large, folded rose ears.
+The Spanish Greyhound has more in common with other sighthounds than just its temperament.
+Its appearance is also typical of the breed.
+Its elongated body and deep chest are clear breed characteristics.
+It has a less pronounced stop and a long, low-set tail, which is often curved at the end.
+The neck has an oval cross-section and the ears are large, folded rose ears.

-Galgos come in all colors and two different coat varieties.
-The smooth-haired Galgo has very short fur without undercoat.
-The rough-haired, on the other hand, up to 10 cm long shaggy and hard hair.
+The Spanish Greyhound comes in all colors and two different coat types.
+The smooth-haired Spanish Greyhound has a very short coat with no undercoat.
+The rough-haired Galgo, on the other hand, has a shaggy and hard coat up to 10 cm long.

 This breed is ideal for keeping in a pack.
-The single attitude is also possible of course.
-However, you should keep in mind that the Galgo wants to form a very close bond with its owner in order to be able to orientate itself to him.
-With a second dog he finds this needed hold there and is not quite so dependent on the human.
+Of course, it can also be kept on its own.
+However, you should bear in mind that the Spanish Greyhound seeks a very close bond with its owner in order to be able to orientate itself towards him.
+With a second dog, it finds this necessary bond and is not so dependent on the human.

-The intelligent and curious Galgo is quite easy to care for, also in terms of his upbringing.
-A training method without pressure and too much strictness, instead with positive reinforcement, leads to success with him.
+The intelligent and curious Spanish Greyhound is very easy to train.
+Training without pressure and too much strictness, instead with positive reinforcement, leads to success with him.

 Coat care: